Code of Conduct for the Equine Podiatry Association (UK)

 - If Members work in association with each other, or share the care of Clients with other equine professionals, Members must ensure that there is clear communication between themselves and those colleagues.
 Members must also ensure that effective handover procedures are in place.
 This may be done verbally, although it is recommended that a record of the handover should be made in the Client’s records.

-When things go wrong (applies to Full and Student Members only)
+When things go wrong (applies to all members)

 - A sympathetic approach should be used in response to a complaint rather than immediate denial and defensiveness.
 An expression of sorrow that an animal has died or that someone is distressed by what has happened is appropriate and does not in itself amount to an admission of liability.